godfreynolan/jetpacks/readme.md

 > Note: The previous instantiations of `helper` and `encryptedSharedPrefs` were removed.

 ## Entry Points
-For `hilt` to successfully inject these classes, any activity or fragment that interacts with the view models.
+For `hilt` to successfully inject these classes, any activity or fragment that interacts with the view models must be annotated.
 Therefore, `MainActivity` and subsequent fragments were annotated with `AndroidEntryPoint`
 ```kotlin
 @AndroidEntryPoint
 class MainActivity : AppCompatActivity() {